Naloxone - General Public

 Virginia Department of Health (VDH) and the Virginia Department of Behavioral Health and Developmental Services (DBHDS) share the common goal of increasing access to naloxone.

-Community services boards, local health departments, authorized comprehensive harm reduction sites, approved naloxone partners, law enforcement agencies, fire service organizations, licensed emergency medical services (EMS) agencies, and public schools are eligible to obtain naloxone at no-cost.
+Community services boards, local health departments, authorized comprehensive harm reduction sites, approved naloxone partners, law enforcement agencies, fire service organizations, licensed emergency medical services (EMS) agencies, and public schools are eligible to obtain prescription naloxone at no-cost.
 Eligibility criteria are subject to change.
 For directions to obtain no-cost naloxone, see the forms below.

-Fentanyl test strips, xylazine test strips, and benzodiazepine test strips are also available for local health departments and authorized comprehensive harm reduction sites.
-To order fentanyl test strips, please use the order link below.
+Fentanyl test strips, xylazine test strips, and benzodiazepine test strips are also available to local health departments and authorized comprehensive harm reduction sites.
+To order test strips for harm reduction purposes, please use the naloxone order link below.

-Naloxone and FTS Ordering Process for Eligible Community Partners
+Naloxone and Test Strip Ordering Process for Eligible Community Partners

 Step 1: Apply

 Use this form to APPLY if it is the first time your organization has requested naloxone OR if your organization’s agreement with VDH has expired.
-Once all signatures are obtained and the agreement is executed, the entity is responsible for ensuring the agreement is updated before expiration date.
+Once all signatures are obtained and the agreement is executed, the organization is responsible for ensuring the agreement is updated before expiration date.

-To modify an existing agreement, please contact email@example.com.
+To renew an existing agreement, please contact email@example.com.

 Step 2: Order

-If you have previously ordered naloxone from VDH and your organization currently has a fully executed agreement with the Virginia Department of Health for provision of naloxone, please use this form to ORDER.
+Use this form to ORDER after your organization has a fully-executed agreement with the Virginia Department of Health for provision of naloxone.

 Step 3: Report